MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/ise/How-to-Debug-Scripts-in-Windows-PowerShell-ISE.md

 ---

 # How to Debug Scripts in Windows PowerShell ISE
-This topic describes how to debug scripts on a local computer by using the Windows PowerShellÂ® Integrated Scripting Environment (ISE) visual debugging features.
+This topic describes how to debug scripts on a local computer by using the Windows PowerShell Integrated Scripting Environment (ISE) visual debugging features.

 ## How to manage breakpoints
 A breakpoint is a designated spot in a script where you would like operation to pause so that you can examine the current state of the variables and the environment in which your script is running.
 Once your script is paused by a breakpoint, you can run commands in the Console Pane to examine the state of your script.
 You can output variables or run other commands.
 You can even modify the value of any variables that are visible to the context of the currently running script.
 After you have examined what you want to see, you can resume operation of the script.